Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

-\subsubsection{Abell 0033}
+\subsubsection{Abell~0033}

-Fig. \ref{fig:a33} shows curious emission on the periphery of both Abell 0033 ($z=0.28$, photometric; \citealt{lv77}) and WHL J002712.5-193045 ($z=0.2395$, spectroscopic; \citealt{wh13}).
-The white circles in Fig. \ref{fig:a33} have 1 \si{\mega\parsec} radii about the cluster centres.
-The two clusters are separated by an angular distance of $\sim$80~arcsec, and given the clear concentration of optical galaxies seen in the DSS2 images, they are likely the same cluster and we hereafter consider there to be only Abell 0033 at the redshift of $z=0.2395$.
-The grey, dashed contour in Fig. \ref{fig:a33} is at the 2$\sigma_{\rm{rms}}$ level to indicate the possibility of the two objects, Obj.
-A and B, being a single piece of extended emission on the cluster periphery.
-If this is the case, the entire structure has a flux density of $S_{168} = 25.5 \pm 4.6$ \si{\milli\jansky}, and an LAS is 6.72~arcmin which translates to an LLS of 1570 \si{\kilo\parsec} at $z=0.2395$.
-Both the NVSS and TGSS surveys do not show significant emission within the area of the 168 \si{\mega\hertz} emission.
-From this we provide upper limits on the 1.4 \si{\giga\hertz} and 147.5 \si{\mega\hertz} flux densities of $S_{1.4} \leq 10$ \si{\milli\jansky} and $S_{147.5} \leq 73$ \si{\milli\jansky}.
-This gives a limit on the spectral index between 147.5 \si{\mega\hertz} and 1.4 \si{\giga\hertz} of $-8.1(\pm 1.4) \leq \alpha_{147.5}^{1400} \leq -0.44(\pm 0.09)$, assuming a simple power law to the SED.
-This range of spectral indices is consistent with either typical radio galaxies of $\alpha = -0.8$ \citep{con92}, the steep spectrum cluster relics \citep[e.g.][]{dvb+14}, or even the dying radio galaxies often found within clusters \citep[e.g.][]{mpm+11} and so is not definitive for classification purposes.
-Upon inspection of the optical data, two possible optical IDs are found and highlighted with boxes in Fig. \ref{fig:a33}.
-There is an optically visible source reported in the USNO-A2.0 catalogue, USNO-A2.0 0675-00178746, sitting between A and B. The RGB image of Fig. \ref{fig:a33} shows significant reddening of this optical source, consistent with a high redshift.
-The shape of the emission is then reminiscent of the lobes of a radio galaxy and the overall morphology is similar to the dead radio galaxy associated with NGC 1534 recently discovered by the MWA \citep{hje+15}, with faint lobes and steep spectral indices as ancient remnants of old episodes of AGN activity.
-However, Obj.
-A has an optically visible galaxy, GALEXASC~J002737.37-192909.3, near its centre and so could be associated with it.
-In this case, Obj.
-B is unlikely to be associated with Obj.
-A and may be a cluster radio relic.
-We offer these possibilities as the origins of this emission, but cannot classify the emission definitively.
-Note that the LLS presented in Table \ref{table:diffuse_sources} assumes Obj.
-A and B are a single source and associated with the cluster with a redshift of $z = 0.2395$.
+Fig.~\ref{fig:a33} shows emission on the periphery of both Abell~0033 ($z=0.28$, photometric; \citealt{lv77}) and WHL J002712.5-193045 ($z=0.2395$, spectroscopic; \citealt{wh13}).
+The white circles in Fig.~\ref{fig:a33} have 1~Mpc radii about the cluster centres.
+The two clusters are separated by an angular distance of $\sim$80~arcsec, and given the clear concentration of optical galaxies seen in the DSS2 images, they are likely the same cluster and we hereafter consider there to be only Abell~0033 at the redshift of $z=0.2395$.
+The grey, dashed contour in Fig.~\ref{fig:a33} is at the 2$\sigma_{\rm{rms}}$ level to indicate the possibility of the two objects, Obj.~A and B, being a single piece of extended emission on the cluster periphery.
+If this is the case, the entire structure has a flux density of {$S_{168} = 26 \pm 5$~mJy, and an LAS is 6.3~arcmin which translates to an LLS of 1.4~Mpc} at $z=0.2395$. {The NVSS does not show emission within the area of the 168~MHz emission.
+We provide an upper limit on the 1.4~GHz flux density of $S_{1400} \leq 10$~mJy resulting in $\alpha_{168}^{1400} \leq -0.4(\pm 0.1)$}, consistent with many radio sources and does not aid in classification.
+Potential optical IDs are highlight on Fig. \ref{fig:a33}, though neither provide further clarification on the classification of the source.
+While the source shares properties with radio relics and dead radio galaxies, we recommend sensitive follow-up observations of the source to confirm its nature.